FC WÜRZBURGER KICKERS

 In 2012 however, the club benefitted from a bit of good fortune which gave impetus to its rise back up the football pyramid.
 A reorganisation of the league structure in Germany saw the Kickers 'promoted' from the sixth to fourth tier without having to play in the fifth and a return to professional football was soon achieved with promotion to the 3.
 Liga in 2015 following a play-off victory on penalties over FC Saarbrücken.
 Under the stewardship of Bernd Hollerbach, the Kickers carried the momentum into the following season and won promotion to Bundesliga.2 at the first time of asking, beating MSV Duisburg in a play-off.
 The stay was a brief one however as a disastrous second half of the campaign saw late goals turn wins into draws, and draws into defeats, before relegation and a return to 3.Liga was confirmed on the final day of the 2016-17 season.

 The Kickers regrouped in the third tier and under popular coach Michael Schiele secured a dramatic return to Bundesliga.2 after a three year absence when captain Sebastian Schuppan scored a 93rd minute equaliser in the final game of the 2019-20 season against Hallescher FC.
 Life back in the second-tier however was undermined by a destabilising overhaul of the promotion-winning squad and no fewer than three managerial changes as the club finished a the season propping up the Bundesliga.2 table.
-Things hadn't hit rock bottom yet however and the rollercoaster became one permanent dip in 2022 when chaos and disorder characterised another despondent campaign that brought the Kickers' seven-year stay in professional football to an end with relegation to the Regionalliga Bayern.
+Things hadn't hit rock bottom yet however and after chaos and disorder characterised another despondent campaign, the Kickers' seven-year stay in professional football came to an end in 2022 with relegation to the Regionalliga Bayern.

 Video used with the kind permission of Stadiums From The Sky